 This is the practice of taking another persons image and altering it, and the new artist considers it something new, therefore incorrectly assuming they are within their rights to use.
 Many people are incorrectly taught that if you change an image 3 times or alter it 30%, then this is acceptable.
 Please be aware that using someone else’s image is not acceptable under copyright law and you need permission from the original artist to use it in your own artwork.
 Please note that there are websites that do provide copyright free images (purchase may be necessary) or images that are in the public domain which are both fine to use.
 Please be sure to check the fine print when purchasing stock images or using public domain images as they may have restrictions on resale.

-An unofficial gig poster is usually created and sold outside the music venue in parking lots.
-This is a common practice and enforced at various levels depending on the venue and the band feelings on it.
-Some bands don’t care and view it as fan art as long as the artist is not infringing on the band’s brand.
+Unofficial/bootleg posters are often created to be sold outside the music venue in parking lots.
+This is a common practice and enforced at various levels depending on the venue and the band.
+Some bands don’t care and view it as fan art as long as the artist is not infringing or using their visual brand.

-I also do not want to be in the business of knowing which venues and bands allow and which do not.
-So my policy is to not allow any unofficial posters to be printed at the studio, commercially or during open studio, unless you have permission from both the band and venue.
+I do not want to be in the business of knowing which venues and bands allow and which do not.
+So my policy is to not allow any unofficial posters to be printed at the studio, commercially or during open studio, unless you can provide written permission from the band.

 Ink Lounge values creativity and understands that we are all inspired by a great many things and will continue to encourage everyone to express their creativity.
 But at the same time I do need to uphold rights for all artists.
 I realize this may conflict with some folks' interpretations of copyright law, and although I am always up for a conversation, I ultimately have the right to create and enforce this policy in my studio.
 I do not wish to be difficult on this–but I do feel it is my obligation as a graphic designer, screen printer, and instructor–to educate people in best practices and uphold what I believe to be fair for all.